armbian/build/README.armbian-next.slides.md

 - no more `mkdebian` / `builddeb`
 - instead uses `make install` from Kbuild
 - packaging and headers handled in `lib/` code now
-- (mostly) working header packages when cross compiling
+- (mostly) working header packages when cross compiling (@TODO needs testing and fixes)
 - _finally_ no more `headers-byteshift.patch` :wink:

 ---